List of modern great powers: United Kingdom (1588–)

-The UK has several military bases around the world and in the territories it controls, with the island of Diego Garcia being used for major operations during the War on Terror.
-After leaving the European Union, the UK formed a new strategic partnership with Australia and the United States named AUKUS.
+The UK has several military bases around the world and in the territories it controls, with the island of Diego Garcia being used for major operations during the war on terror.
+After leaving the European Union, the UK formed a new strategic partnership with Australia and the United States, known as AUKUS.
 It remains one of the driving forces of NATO, and committed significant international aid during the Russian invasion of Ukraine.

-The United Kingdom, while no longer the superpower it used to be, remains a country with a diversified and powerful economy, with its culture, language and diplomatic ability reaching and influencing all regions of the world.
-With a strong military and a nuclear arsenal, the UK remains a great power.
+The United Kingdom, while no longer the dominant global power it once was, remains a large and diversified economy with substantial cultural, linguistic, diplomatic, and international influence.
+Taken together, these economic, military, diplomatic, and institutional capabilities support the characterization of the UK as a contemporary great power.